 Having a Papanicolaou (Pap) cervical smear tests every three years (if no abnormalities are present) is the best way to detect changes to the cells of the cervix that may later lead to cancer.

 Immunisation with the HPV vaccine is highly effective in preventing infection with the most common HPV types.

 Human papillomaviruses (HPV) are common sexually transmitted viruses that can cause many types of cancer and other illnesses including genital warts and respiratory papillomatosis.

 Common side effects

 Uncommon side effects

 Rare/very rare side effects

 Human papillomaviruses (HPV) are a family of sexually transmitted viruses that cause cutaneous and genital warts and some cancers, most notably cervical cancer.
 HPV is the most common sexually transmitted infection (STI), it is easy transmissible, and it affects most men and women at some point in their lives.
 Many people clear HPV infections within 6-24 months, but certain strains can develop into genital warts or cancer.
-Of the 100 types of HPV, at least 13 are oncogenic.

 As well as cervical cancer HPV can cause oropharyngeal cancer (mouth and throat), cancer of the vulva, vagina, penis and anus.

 Recurrent respiratory papillomatosis (RRP) is caused by HPV infection of the respiratory tract.
 It is a rare disease.
 It is usually benign but papillomas can sometimes block the respiratory tract, and in a few cases can become cancerous.
 The majority of cases occur in children, probably contracted from the mother during birth (this is called vertical transmission of the virus).
 RRP is most often caused by HPV types 6 and 11.